Rohit10jr/django-blog-with-users/README.md

 - User roles with customizable permissions.
 - Categories and tags for organizing posts.
 - Media management for post images and files.
-- Secure session management and password reset functionality.
-- Customizable theme and templates.
 - Advanced search and filtering options.
 - Django admin panel for easy content management.
-- Extensible structure for adding more features or customizations.

 ## Prerequisites